How can you tell if your negative copy is sending visitors away?

-When people come to me for advice regarding their website’s copy, their concerns are usually with how the search engines interpret what their text says in order to ensure proper ranking.
+When people come to me for advice regarding their website’s negative copy, their concerns are usually with how the search engines interpret what their text says in order to ensure proper ranking.
 If you think about it, Google’s AI is built to emulate humanity as closely as possible.
 So how can you use that same power of speech to ensure a positive outcome in business?
 There’s no denying that speech has a power that most of us have felt sometime in our lives.
 If you’ve ever read a story that moved you emotionally, or if you’ve sung along to a song with lyrics that evoked heartfelt memories, you know what I mean.
 Of course, the power of speech isn’t limited to fiction novels or top ten hits… it’s also an integral part of doing business both on and offline.
 Sounds like something straight from the mouth of Captain Obvious, but the implications aren’t just regarding the use of persuasion in advertising.

 In the ongoing pursuit of the perfect way to properly describe product or service benefits, many advertisers like to employ an additional sense of “urgency”.